blprickett/Hidden-Structure-MaxEnt/README.md

     - Each HR's constraint violations.
     - Each constraint's weights.
   - A summary "successes" file is also printed, telling you which of the languages were successfully converged on (where success is defined as assigning >90% probability to each SR with a probability of 1 in the training data--note that this criterion only makes sense for categorical patterns!).
+  - If you're using gradient descent, a "EpochsToConvergence" file will also be created.
+This records how many epochs (full passes through the training data) were required for the model to converge on each pattern it was able to successfully learn.

 ## Using the Model
 - The model is made to run in Python 3, and requires the following packages (os, sys, and re should have been installed automatically with Python):